ganimsaj/IAAS-Curriculum/doc/iaas-curriculum.md

 * [Business Process Management (BPM)](#BPM)
 * [Advanced Business Process Management](#aBPM)

 After attending these lectures, the major concepts and technologies relevent to manage business processes along their complete lifecycle are understood.
-This includes services as well as service composition, proper process modeling - including exception handling, subprocesses, choreographies -, process analysis, human tasks, workflow management systems, and process formalisms.
+This includes services as well as service composition, proper process modeling - including exception handling, subprocesses, choreographies, process analysis, human tasks, workflow management systems, and process formalisms.

 This cluster may be extended by attending the [practical course](#pract) on SOA, REST, and BPM, which will add practical experiences to the acquired skill set.